 • Substance abuse

-• You can’t make decisions
+• Inability to make decisions

-• Unable to concentrate
+• Inability to concentrate

-• Increased and suppressesd anger
+• Increased and suppressed anger

 • Excessive emotion & crying at small irritations